 The plot really does thicken when you find out that many of the bookshops on the court are dedicated to magic and the occult.
 Maybe bring your wand just in case.

 One Tree Hill

-I have to be honest, One Tree Hill does so well at being one of the secret things to do in London that I hadn’t even heard of it until earlier this year, let alone visited.
+We have to be honest, One Tree Hill does so well at being one of the secret things to do in London that we hadn’t even heard of it until earlier this year, let alone visited.

-I was reading an old history book (because I really know how to have a good time in my downtime) and saw mention of it.
+We were passing an old history book around the office (because we really know how to have a good time in our downtime) and saw mention of it.

-So I decided, like any good inquisitorial / nosey person to read up a bit more and lo.
+So we decided, like any good, inquisitorial journalist / nosey person to read up a bit more and lo.
 Only goes and turns out that it’s one of the coolest viewing points in London.

 That’s not where the story ends though.
 The name supposedly comes from a tree that Elizabeth I rested under as she took refuge here on a journey through the Great North Wood that used to cover most of South London.